LaborBerlin/score-assemblies/README.md

 # score-assemblies

-A snakemake-wrapper for evaluating *de novo* bacterial genome assemblies, e.g. from Oxford Nanopore (ONT) or Illumina sequencing.
+A Snakemake-wrapper for evaluating *de novo* bacterial genome assemblies, e.g. from Oxford Nanopore (ONT) or Illumina sequencing.

 See the preprint here: [Snakemake Workflows for Long-read Bacterial Genome Assembly and Evaluation, Preprints.org 2022](https://www.preprints.org/manuscript/202208.0191/v1)